-How can art make a difference to society?
+How can art make a difference to people’s lives and society?

 Welcome to Tate Exchange.
 An annual programme that brings together international artists, over 50 partners who work within and beyond the arts, and you.
 A journey of discovery into the different ways that art has become active over the last 60 years and how artists have changed our understanding of what art can be and what it can do.